 Lecturer in Law; Executive Director, Center for Technology, Innovation & Competition

 Jeffrey L. Vagle is Lecturer in Law and Executive Director of the Center for Technology, Innovation and Competition at the University of Pennsylvania Law School.
-Mr. Vagle is also an Affiliate Scholar with the Stanford Law School Center for Internet and Society.
-His research interests include surveillence law, cryptography and cybersecurity law, electronic privacy, Internet architecture, and networked economies and societies.
+Vagle is also an Affiliate Scholar with the Stanford Law School Center for Internet and Society.
+His research interests include surveillance law, cryptography and cybersecurity law, electronic privacy, Internet architecture, and networked economies and societies.
 A particular focus of his work is the study of the societal, political, historical, and economic effects of government surveillance, especially among marginalized or disenfranchised populations.
-Mr. Vagle writes and speaks regularly on privacy, data security, surveillance, and other cyberlaw-related topics, and is the author of several law review and technical articles, including, most recently, “Furtive Encryption: Power, Trust, and the Constitutional Cost of Collective Surveillance,” recently published in the Indiana Law Journal.
+Vagle writes and speaks regularly on privacy, data security, surveillance, and other cyberlaw-related topics, and is the author of several law review and technical articles.
 He earned his JD from Temple University School of Law, where he was Editor-in-Chief of the Temple International and Comparative Law Journal.
-Mr. Vagle is also a veteran, serving in both the U.S. Marine Corps as an infantry non-commissioned officer and in the U.S. Army as an intelligence officer.
+Prior to law school, Vagle studied algebraic geometry and algebraic number theory at Boston University, and was a researcher in cryptographic engineering and artificial intelligence techniques.
+Vagle is also a veteran, serving in both the U.S. Marine Corps as an infantry non-commissioned officer and in the U.S. Army as an intelligence officer.

 - Privacy Law